 The world’s third most visited social networking site, Facebook records 2.50 billion monthly active users.
-Unlike initial days, Facebook now empowers individuals and businesses to make purchases through Facebook Marketplace and recently announced “Facebook Shops” and checkout on Facebook as an enhancement focused on buyer’s experience.
+Unlike initial days, Facebook now empowers individuals and businesses to make purchases and sell on Facebook through Facebook Marketplace.
+For enhancing buyers’ experience, recently, Facebook announced “Facebook Shops” and checkout on Facebook.

 How can you make the most out of it?

 This guide will walk you through a plethora of information, answering all your questions.

 - What is Facebook Marketplace?

 - What are the Benefits of Facebook Marketplace?

 - Eligible Products Categories you can sell on Facebook Marketplace.

 - What are the Requirements to sell on Facebook Marketplace?